 During pipeline construction, LADWP's construction contractor would establish temporary yard locations for staging and storage of miscellaneous construction materials and equipment.
 The contractor(s) would be responsible for scouting and securing suitable local lots for staging areas (LADWP, 2004a).
-However, possible staging areas identified for the proposed project include various City-owned lots in Griffith Park, or at local LADWP facilities, such as the Silver Lake Reservoir Complex.
+However, possible staging areas identified for the proposed project include various City owned lots in Griffith Park, or at local LADWP facilities., such as However, LADWP's construction contractor will not use the Silver Lake Reservoir Complex as a staging area.